AndreMacedo88/VEnCode-App/README.rst

 Prerequisites
 ^^^^^^^^^^^^^

-To effectively use this module you will need Python3_ with some external libraries installed in your machine.
-Check the requirements_ file.
+To effectively use this module you will need Python3_ with the wxPython and VEnCode external libraries installed in your machine.
+Check the requirements_ file for a more complete list of packages.
-If you install the package with pip, it should resolve the library requirements for you.

-Additionally, you will have to download the unannotated TSS files from `FANTOM5 consortium`_ website.
-More specifically, for human, `this file`_ for promoter analysis, and `this one`_ and the `ID-sample name`_ map for enhancers.
-Finally, download the `curated sample category file`_.

-Those 4 files are enough to find CAGE-based VEnCodes for human.

 Installing
 ^^^^^^^^^^
 1. Make sure you have the prerequisites;

-If you want to edit the project:

 2. Fork `this project`_;
-3. Put the missing FANTOM5 prerequisite files (only the large TSS files are missing) in the directory called "Files".

-If you are a user:

-2. Install VEnCode with pip;
-3. Put all the FANTOM5 prerequisite files in a directory of your choice and when creating DataTpm objects remember to pass the argument: files_path=your_dir_path.

 Deployment
 -----------------